-Five Dimensions of the Soul
+Five Levels/Dimensions of the Soul

-These dimensions of the soul exist “in potential” within each person.
+The five levels of the soul exist “in potential” within each person.
 In terms of spiritual advancement, when you meet the ‘requirements’ of one level, you begin working on the next one.

 This is alluded to in the first Matrix movie when the Oracle (in her own subtle way) said to Neo: